-Requests received during or just before school closure periods may not be able to be responded to within the one calendar month response period.
-This is because the School will be closed and no one will be on site to comply with the request.
-Our mail gets forwarded and we do not review emails during this period.
+The school may not be able to respond to requests received during or just before school closure periods within the one calendar month response period.
+This is because the School will be closed/no one will be on site to comply with the request/our mail gets forwarded and we do not review emails during this period.
 As a result, it is unlikely that your request will be able to be dealt with during this time.
-We may not be able to acknowledge your request during this time (i.e. until a time when we receive the request), however, if we can acknowledge the request we may still not be able to deal with it until the School re-opens.
+We may not be able to acknowledge your request during this time (i.e., until a time when we receive the request).
+However, if we can acknowledge the request, we may still not be able to deal with it until the School reopens.
 The School will endeavour to comply with requests as soon as possible and will keep in communication with you as far as possible.
 If your request is urgent, please provide your request during term times and not during/close to closure periods.

-Information to be provided in response to a request
+Information to be Provided in Response to a Request